MariaINSA/tetris_python/README.md

 Also, timings and general guidelines will be taken from the [Tetris Design Guideline](https://dn720004.ca.archive.org/0/items/2009-tetris-variant-concepts_202201/2009%20Tetris%20Design%20Guideline.pdf).

+## To do:
+- game mechanic -> monday
+- user mechanic and missing frames -> tuesday
+- documentation and esthetic -> wednesday

 ## How to play

 ## Code organisation